intel/pepc/docs/pepc-topology.rst

    to 12.
 Use the special keyword 'all' to specify all cores.
 This option has to be accompanied by '--package' option, because core numbers are per-package.

+**--dies** *DIES*
+   List of dies to print topology information for.
+The list can include individual die numbers and die number ranges.
+For example, '0-3,5' would mean dies 0 to 3, and die 5.
+Use the special keyword 'all' to specify all dies.
+This option has to be accompanied by '--package' option, because die numbers are per-package.

 **--packages** *PACKAGES*
    List of packages to print topology information for.
 The list can include individual package numbers and package number ranges.
 For example, '0,2-4' would mean package 0 and packages 2 to 4.